MGross21/mujoco-toolbox/CONTRIBUTING.md

 Please include:

 - A clear and descriptive title
-- Environment information (OS, Python version, MuJoCo version, etc.)
+- Environment information (OS, Python version, MuJoCo Toolbox version, etc.)
 - Reproduction steps (if applicable)
 - Screenshots or logs (when helpful)